happythenewsad/jekyll_pkcom/_posts/2020-12-16-the-new-static-web-stack-made-easy-terraform.md

 which causes CloudFront to raise HTTP 504 errors in my experience.
 In general, it's handy to enable an S3 logging bucket when debugging S3 <-> CloudFront issues.

 ### custom domain / cert
 [terraform-static-site](https://github.com/happythenewsad/terraform-static-site) is configured to use a custom domain, so your web property can be accessed via a normal domain instead of xyz.cloudfront.net.
 Doing this in AWS requires a custom SSL/TLS cert.
 You need out-of-band approval for a cert.
-Log into the [AWS Certificate Manager](https://console.aws.amazon.com/acm) to create one, then add it's ARN in `terraform.tvars`.
+Log into the [AWS Certificate Manager](https://console.aws.amazon.com/acm) to create one, then add its ARN in `terraform.tvars`.
 If you prefer to host domains outside of AWS's Route53 service like I do, you'll also need to follow [this CNAMEing procedure](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html).
 Verifying ownership of your domain is easy, but manual and out-of-band.
 It took about 10 minutes for AWS to recognize ownership for my domain after I updated CNAME records through my 3rd party DNS service.

 ### 503 gotcha
 If you're getting 503's from CloudFront, it may be because you need a `custom_origin_config` within your `aws_cloudfront_distribution` resource block.
 Luckily, [terraform-static-site](https://github.com/happythenewsad/terraform-static-site)'s configuration should work out of the box.